midnightbreakfast/web/_src/magazine/_posts/issue002/2014-07-28-trizas-fragments.md

 Yvette notices the workers from the funeral home, all urgency on their faces.
 The service is way behind schedule because of her.
 The workers keep checking the clock on the wall until the one with the softest face approaches them.
 He only addresses Anthony.
 Anthony offers the worker cash, apologizing for the delay.
 Her brother has always been good at that.

 When Yvette’s mother walks past them, Millie tries to press Yvette’s hand toward her, but the old woman ignores the gesture.
 Yvette wants to run, to get the hell out of there and go back to the spot.
 The family always teased Yvette that she was an easy birth and that was why she was trouble.
 When her mother threatened to take the kids away, Yvette broke into the apartment and stole the money the woman kept stashed underneath the Santa Barbara statue.
 The money was from La Asociación.
 Each month, friends and family pooled together what they could spare, creating their own little lending bank.
 It was her mother’s turn to keep the money safe.
-But Yvette took the 5G and with it, her mother’s last hope of Yvette ever changing.
+But Yvette took the 5G and, with it, her mother’s last hope of Yvette ever changing.

 Her mother greets each of the mourners as if they are at a normal family gathering.